|Balance of trade in goods||Balance of trade in services||Total trade balance|

 Once statistics have been designated as National Statistics it is a statutory requirement that the Code of Practice shall continue to be observed.

-An article outlining the ONS policy on special events is available.
+An article outlining the ONS policy on special events is available on the ONS website.

 Code of Practice for Official Statistics